Human mission to Mars: Planetary protection

-Sterilizing human missions to this level is impossible, as humans are host to typically a hundred trillion (1014) microorganisms of thousands of species of the human microbiota, and these cannot be removed.
-Containment seems the only option, but it is a major challenge in the event of a hard landing (i.e. crash).
-There have been several planetary workshops on this issue, but with no final guidelines for a way forward yet.
+Sterilizing human missions to this level is impossible, as humans are typically host to a hundred trillion (1014) microorganisms of thousands of species of the human microbiota, and these cannot be removed.
+Containment seems the only option, but it is a major challenge in the event of a hard landing (i.e., a crash).
+There have been several planetary workshops on this issue, yet there are no final guidelines for a way forward.
 Human explorers would also be vulnerable to back contamination to Earth if they become carriers of microorganisms.

-Mission proposals
+Mission proposal

 Over the past seven decades, a wide variety of mission architectures have been proposed or studied for human spaceflights to Mars.
 These have included chemical, nuclear, and electric propulsion, as well as a wide variety of landing, living, and return methodologies.

 A number of nations and organizations have long-term intentions to send humans to Mars.